Slow Cooker Ribs so tender they practically fall off the bones! Get this simple slow cooker ribs recipe for easy as can be ribs anytime you want them!

 This slow cooker method works fine for both spare and baby back ribs, but I have to say that my favorites are country-style ribs.
 Country-style ribs are the ribs that are cut from the sirloin end of the pork loin.
 Since they are the meatiest style of ribs, they are always a favorite around here.
 I think they are also the most flavorful, too!

 Since Country-style ribs are sold both as a slab and already pre-cut into individual servings, you can find them however you prefer in your grocery store usually.
 However, for cooking them in the slow cooker, I have found that I like to just go ahead and buy them in individual servings (pre-cut).
 If they aren’t pre-cut in your grocery store, usually your butcher can do that for you or you can just do them yourself before placing into the slow cooker.
 It just makes things so much easier in the long run!

-But, as much as I’m going on about my love for country-style ribs, this method works perfectly with baby back and spare ribs, too.
+As much as I love country-style ribs, this method works perfectly with baby back and spare ribs, too.
 So, pick your preferred cut of rib and you’ll be in business.

 So, here’s is my Slow Cooker Ribs recipe.
 Get ready to be wowed!

 Simple Slow Cooker Ribs Recipe